 Hobart Tour Australia Day Weekend 2021

-The Club has so far received expressions of interest from 26 players which could provide 2 games per player – although we are considering adding a 4th game also depending on deposits paid.
-The current player list is: Raj Anand, Greg Ballarino, Rob Bevilacqua, Greg Brooks, Peter Buruma, Richard Clark, Mike Dahl, Craig Fletcher, Jim Hadley, Peter Harrison, Soren Hughes, (+ Ezekiel and Roman Hughes), Steve Kish, Matt McCallum.
-Scott McCallum, Paul Nash, Ed Robertson, Ian Robertson, Tom Robertson, Peter Rolls, Joseph Scarcella, Martin Speiser, Scott Wells.
+The Club has so far received expressions of interest from 22 players which could provide 2 games per player – although we are considering adding a 4th game also depending on deposits paid.
+The current player list is: Raj Anand, Greg Ballarino, Greg Brooks, Richard Clark, Craig Fletcher, Jim Hadley, Peter Harrison, Soren Hughes, (+ Ezekiel and Roman Hughes), Steve Kish, Matt McCallum.
+Scott McCallum, Ed Robertson, Ian Robertson, Tom Robertson, Peter Rolls, Joseph Scarcella, Martin Speiser, Scott Wells.
 John Wise and Ken Yardy.

 No grounds or opposition are locked in at this stage but we are talking to Tassie Cricket and our local contacts.
 One of the grounds could be adjacent the Bruny Island ferry which although hardwicket, would provide a nice escape for partners while the game is played.

 For this tour we are looking at getting a team large bus and sharing costs (which worked well in Sri Lanka).
 A draft itinerary has developed as follows, although is subject to change:-

 - Thursday 21 Jan:- arrive Hobart (bus airport pick up)

 - Saturday 23 Jan: – at leisure – suggested itinerary: Salamanca market, then Mt Wellington, then Cascade Brewery Tour or MONA